The Best Straight Razor For Beginners

 Shavette Straight Razor

+Have you heard of the straight razor shavette?
 A shavette is a type of straight razor that uses disposable blades instead of a traditional blade that can be honed and sharpened.
 The blade is held in place by a clamp and can be easily replaced when it becomes dull.
+This is what most barbers use in the professional setting and they are great for beard lines and sculpting facial hair.

 Blade size, point, and grind should all be just right for a straight razor to be considered among the best of its kind.
 Crucially, the blade must be crafted from high-quality stainless steel, carbon steel, or even Damascus steel.